jleajones/cpuload-app/README.md

 Proof-of-concept (POC) for a browser-based CPU load monitoring application.

 - What is my computer's current average CPU load?
-- How did the average CPU load change over a 10 minute window?
+- How did the average CPU load change over a 10 minutes window?
 - Has my computer been under heavy CPU load for 2 minutes or more?
 When?
 How many times?
 - Has my computer recovered from heavy CPU load?
 When?
 How many times?